pure-data/pure-data/mac/README.txt

 Creating a Pure Data .app involves using a precompiled Wish.app as a wrapper by copying the Pd binaries and resources inside of it.

+## App Bundle Helpers

+* osx-app.sh: creates a Pd .app bundle for macOS using a Tk Wish.app wrapper
+* tcltk-wish.sh: downloads and builds a Tcl/Tk Wish.app for macOS

+These scripts complement the autotools build system described in INSTALL.txt and are meant to be run after Pd is configured and built.
+The following usage, for example, downloads and builds a 32bit Tk 8.6.6 Wish.app which is used to create a macOS Pd-0.47.1.app:

+    mac/tcltk-wish.sh --arch i386 8.6.6
+    mac/osx-app.sh --wish Wish-8.6.6.app 0.47.1

+Both osx-app.sh & tcltck-wish.sh have extensive help output using the --help commandline option:

+    mac/osx-app.sh --help
+    mac/tcltk-wish.sh --help

-The osx-app.sh script automates this task and is used in the "make app" makefile target.
+The osx-app.sh script automates building the Pd .app bundle and is used in the "make app" makefile target.
 This default action can be invoked manually after Pd is built:

     mac/osxapp.sh 0.47.1